matimiodosky/backend-developer-interview-avetta/README.md

 Please don't hesitate to make any questions.
 The idea of this exercise is for us to be able to understand the way you design your code and the way you work around the problems you find.
 Feel free to Google whatever you need.

+# Health endpoint

+In order to be able to monitor our